manim-kindergarten/manim_action_renderer/README.md

           path: ${{ steps.renderer.outputs.video_path }}
 ```

-Due to installation dependencies and time-consuming rendering, it takes about 5 minutes before starting to render the scenes<br/>
+Due to pull image from DockerHub, install dependencies, etc., it takes about 4 minutes before starting to render the scenes<br/>
 The final generated video file will be delivered to the artifacts part of the action running page.

 ## License